fred3105/chess-ai/README.md

 ## Results for the evaluation function

-Current model is the best one so far, probabaly needs to train for longer
+Current model is the best one so far, probably need to improve how it's trained, particularly how the board positions are chosen.
+Needs lots of endgame positions and not be too redundent on openings
+Epoch 100: Train Loss=0.3053, Val Loss=0.3092, Val MAE=0.3769